mitmedialab/prg-raise-playground/extensions/documentation/src/customArguments/README.md

 So at a high-level, this is how our implementation works:
 - Custom arguments are implemented "under the hood" as arguments with a dynamic menu
-- When a developer specifies a custom argument, they provide a svelte file (specifically the name of it) that will be used as the custom argument's UI
+- When a developer specifies a custom argument, they provide a svelte component that will be used as the custom argument's UI
 - The extension framework takes care of providing the `options` function for the internal dynamic menu of the argument, which is responsible for rendering the custom argument's UI to the menu's dropdown when it is clicked on by the user

 To get a little more into the details...

 Block argument menu dropdown's are controlled by Blockly's [FieldDropdown](https://developers.google.com/blockly/reference/js/blockly.fielddropdown_class) class.
-A specific `FieldDropdown` class, tied to a specific block argument's **_dynamic_** menu, will invoke the menu's `options` functions at various points during the _lifecycle_ of the field dropdown (like when it is initialized and when it is opened by the user).
+A specific `FieldDropdown` class, tied to a specific block argument's **_dynamic_** menu, will invoke the menu's `options` function at various points during the _lifecycle_ of the field dropdown (like when it is initialized and when it is opened by the user).

-We do this by overriding a few key functions on Blockly's [FieldDropdown](https://developers.google.com/blockly/reference/js/blockly.fielddropdown_class) class.

-These changes are implemented in [packages/scratch-gui/src/lib/prg/customBlockOverrides.js]().
+Therefore, we override a few key functions on Blockly's [FieldDropdown](https://developers.google.com/blockly/reference/js/blockly.fielddropdown_class) class (implemented in [packages/scratch-gui/src/lib/prg/customBlockOverrides.js]()) in order to collect the information about the dropdown before the dynamic `options` function is invoked.
+We can then use this information inside of our `options` function, while all other menus will be unnaffected.

+> Overriding this functionality does ahead overhead to every single dropdown menu, but this _cost_ should be negligible.

+From there, the extension framework handles the rest:
+- The `"customArguments"` add-on handles setting up the dynamic `options` function that maps custom argument inputs from the user to menu options that Scratch can handle (as well as rendering the custom argument UI when the dropdown is first opened)
+- The